iyfyao/Multilingual-and-Multimodal-COVID-19-Fake-News-Dataset/README.md

 # Multilingual-and-Multimodal-COVID-19-Fake-News-Dataset : Binary Classification Problem
 ## **Learning Planet Institue Project**
 The materials belong entirely to Learning Planet Institute.
 Also, the COVID19 dataset, published by Cornell University.
-The answers are the only things that show my trials and is available in the report and notebook.
+The answers are the only things that show my trials and are available in the report and notebook.